kasemir/org.csstudio.display.builder/Readme.md

 To support standalone testing w/o RCP, also add to `WidgetFactory#registerKnownWidgets`.

 Major TODOs:
- * Add many more widgets and their properties.
+ * Add more widgets and their properties.

 ####  Representation